johnperry-math/AoC2018/README.md

 * Doing the example didn't help me solve the problem, but technically I _did_ the example, so this puzzle lies in this section.

-#### Visualziation
+#### Visualization

 I'd like to do this eventually, but I haven't done it yet.

 ### Day 14: Chocolate Charts

-Elves are making chocolate and are scoring recipes, which recombine.
+Elves are making hot chocolate and are scoring recipes, which recombine.
 The scores range from 0 to 9.

 1. What are the ten recipe scores once you make the number of recipes